-Inserting new focus level Steps for a Protocol
+Adding new focus level Steps for a Protocol

-In order to Insert additional images to be acquired at different focus levels, move to the desired new Z position and click Insert.
-Inserting Steps will duplicate the name of the Step was inserted from.
-Edit this new Step name appropriately and click Change in order for that Step to be executed in the Protocol and to avoid confusion in the Protocol image file names.
-Steps with duplicate names will not be acquired.
+In order to Add additional images to be acquired at different focus levels, move to the desired new Z position and click Add.
+Adding Steps will duplicate the name of the Step was inserted from.
+Adding Steps will be named custom0, custom1....
+Edit new Step names appropriately and click Change.